 Because you don’t always feel like it.

 Some days I wake up, the sun is shining, the snow is melting, and I just feel good.
 Happy, hopeful.
-Looking at the good in life comes easy.
-It’s right there, in my face, maybe just because what IS in my face is pleasant.
-There may still be things going on personally that aren’t the best, world affairs haven’t changed one iota, but for some reason I can deal with it all.
+Looking at the good in life comes easy, maybe because what IS in my face right then is pleasant.
+There may still be things going on personally that aren’t the best, and world affairs haven’t changed one iota, but, for some reason, I can deal with it.
 God is good; I can do all things through his strength and a smile shapes my mouth without my having to think about it.

-With my words, I chose what would affect my outlook and the rest of my day.
-I chose to say what He said about me and my day and, on purpose, thought about it for a while.
+I chose what would affect my outlook and the rest of my day by choosing to say, out loud, what He had already said about me and about every one of my days, and, on purpose, I thought about it for a while.
 Mulled it over, meditated on it.
 Instead of that other thing.

 Some days, you just have to.